Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_CDC_SnowpipeStreaming_DynamicTables/CDC_SnowpipeStreaming_DynamicTables.md

 Duration: 10

 ### a) Unzip and Prepare Java Client
-Find where you downloaded your ZIP-compressed client application in step 2a).
-Create a new working directory, and extract contents of the ZIP into it.
+Find where you downloaded your ZIP-compressed client application in step 2a), for example C:/SnowflakeQuickstarts.
+Extract file **CDCSimulatorApp1.zip** file which will create a CDCSimulatorApp directory and many files within.
+The second file, **DCSimulatorApp2.zip** file only contains two additional JAR files, which are needed to be extracted into the CDCSimulatorApp directory (these are larger files, so needed to split into 2 ZIP files).
+Confirm these two JAR files are in CDCSimulatorApp directory/lib before proceeding (On MacOS you may need to move the files manually).

 ### b) Generate Public and Private Keys